KrauseFx/krausefx.com/_drafts/trusting-sdks.md

 * **5** additional SDKs required an account to download the SDK (do they have something to hide?)

 I notified the affected parties ahead of time, giving them enough time to resolve the issue before publicly blogging about it.
 Out of the **13** affected SDKs, **2** (AWS, BuddyBuild) resolved the issue within 3 business days, 1 resolved the issue within a month (Localytics), and 11 SDKs are still vulnerable to this attack at the time of publishing this post.

+Looking through the available CocoaPods, there are a total of **4,800** releases affected, from a total of **623** CocoaPods.
+Generated this data locally using the `Specs` repo with the command `grep -l -r '"http": "http://' *`.

 ### Open Source vs Closed Source